 When a Mac with Apple silicon is turned on, it performs a boot process much like that of iPhone and iPad.

-The chip executes code from the Boot ROM in the first step in the chain of trust. macOS secure boot on a Mac with Apple silicon verifies not only the operating system code itself, but also the security policies and even kexts (supported, though not recommended) configured by authorized users.
+The chip executes code from the Boot ROM in the first step in the chain of trust. macOS secure boot on a Mac with Apple silicon verifies not only the operating system code itself but also the security policies and even kexts (supported, though not recommended) configured by authorised users.

-When LLB (which stands for Low Level Bootstrap) is launched, it then verifies the signatures and loads system-paired firmware for intra-SoC cores such as the storage, display, system management, and Thunderbolt controllers.
+When LLB (which stands for Low Level Bootstrap) is launched, it then verifies the signatures and loads system-paired firmware for intra-SoC cores such as the storage, display, system management and Thunderbolt controllers.
 LLB is also responsible for loading the LocalPolicy, which is a file signed by the Secure Enclave Processor.
-The LocalPolicy file describes the configuration that the user has chosen for the system boot and runtime security policies.
-The LocalPolicy has the same data structure format as all other boot objects, but it’s signed locally by a private key that’s available only within a particular computer’s Secure Enclave instead of being signed by a central Apple server (like software updates).
+The LocalPolicy file describes the configuration that the user has chosen for the system boot and running time security policies.
+The LocalPolicy has the same data structure format as all other boot objects but it’s signed locally by a private key that’s available only within a particular computer’s Secure Enclave instead of being signed by a central Apple server (like software updates).